Michael Harris II Player Props: Braves vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.81 team ERA ranks sixth across all MLB pitching staffs.
+- The Guardians have a 3.82 team ERA that ranks sixth among all league pitching staffs.

-- Guardians pitchers combine to allow the fourth-fewest home runs in baseball (84 total, one per game).
+- Guardians pitchers combine to surrender 86 home runs (one per game), the third-fewest in baseball.

-- In his last outing on Thursday against the Kansas City Royals, the righty tossed six scoreless innings while surrendering two hits.
+- His most recent time out was on Friday against the Chicago Cubs, when the righty tossed 3 1/3 innings, surrendering six earned runs while allowing eight hits.

+- The 28-year-old has an ERA of 6.18, with 5 strikeouts per nine innings, in 12 games this season.
+Opposing hitters have a .285 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.